 Businesses must constantly monitor the performance of their internal financial controls and risk management systems, meaning there is great opportunity for auditors.
 Having an internal auditing team allows organizations to take an unfiltered look at their performance across multiple variables and avoid potentially devastating instances of regulatory noncompliance or governance failures.

-According to the Association of External Auditors, an internal auditor is responsible for examining multiple areas of a company’s financial well-being.
+According to the Association of Certified Fraud Examiners, an internal auditor is responsible for examining multiple areas of a company’s financial well-being.
 Overseeing everything from information technology control processes to the accuracy of financial reports, auditors must always be alert for violations of internal codes, as well as local and international law.

 Businesses understand the value of thoroughly auditing their processes and performing diligent accounting, according to the BLS.
-The government agency’s latest statistics indicate that companies will increase their contingent of accountants and auditors by 10 percent over the next decade, faster than the average seven percent expansion for all types of occupations in the workforce in general.
-Professionals providing auditing and accounting services earned a median salary of $69,350 in 2017.
+The government agency’s latest statistics indicate that companies will increase their contingent of accountants and auditors by four percent over the next decade, as fast as the average expansion for all types of occupations in the workforce in general.
+Professionals providing auditing and accounting services earned a median salary of $71,550 in 2019.